Strategy Synthesis for Multi-dimensional Quantitative Objectives: Optimal memory bounds

-We build a sequence of DAGs $\dagSeq \equiv \DAG_{0} = \tree, \DAG_{1}, \DAG_{2}, \ldots{}, \DAG_{n}$ s.t. for all $0 < i \leq n$, $\DAG_{i}$ is obtained from $\DAG_{i-1}$ by \textit{merging} two equivalent nodes of the same minimal level (i.e., closest to the root) of $\DAG_{i-1}$.
-The sequence stops when we obtain a DAG $\DAG_{n} = (\dagStates_{n}, \dagEdges_{n})$ s.t. for all level $j$ of $\DAG_{n}$, there does not exist two distinct equivalent nodes on level $j$.
+We build a sequence of DAGs $\dagSeq \equiv \DAG_{0} = \tree, \DAG_{1}, \DAG_{2}, \ldots{}, \DAG_{n}$ such that for all $0 < i \leq n$, $\DAG_{i}$ is obtained from $\DAG_{i-1}$ by \textit{merging} two equivalent nodes of the same minimal level (i.e., closest to the root) of $\DAG_{i-1}$.
+The sequence stops when we obtain a DAG $\DAG_{n} = (\dagStates_{n}, \dagEdges_{n})$ such that for all level $j$ of $\DAG_{n}$, there does not exist two distinct equivalent nodes on level $j$.
 This construction induces merges by increasing depth, starting with level one.
 Moreover, if a DAG $\DAG_{i}$ of the sequence is the result on merges up to level $j$, then it has the tree property (i.e., every node has a unique father) for levels greater than $j$.
 As the depth and the branching degree of $\tree$ are finite, the defined sequence of DAGs is finite (and actually bounded).